B&B Italia

-B&B Italia SpA is an Italian modern furniture company founded in 1966 by Piero Ambrogio Busnelli, who had previously co-founded C&B Italia (with Cesare Cassina).
+B&B Italia SpA is an Italian modern furniture company founded in 1966 by Piero Ambrogio Busnelli, who had previously co-founded C&B Italia with Cesare Cassina.
 The company remains under the ownership and management of the Busnelli family.
-In 2021, designer Piero Lissoni was appointed as its artistic director.
+In 2021, designer Piero Lissoni was appointed its artistic director.
 B&B Italia is part of the Flos B&B Italia Group.

 History

-On 1 March 2011, the Busnelli family regained majority ownership of the company and subsequently acquired full ownership of its shares.
+On 1 March 2011, the Busnelli family regained majority ownership of the company and subsequently acquired all remaining shares.